 A sunset Yosemite elopement means you have the whole day to get ready, and you can get the first look down in the beauty of the valley, followed by portraits.
 You can then follow with a ceremony at a lookout and then sunset photos practically anywhere.
 The downside is that there are going to be lots of people.
 If you're going to do it, go for Taft Point.
 This ending point means some epic sunset pictures, and the lookout area is also big enough that you should be able to discover your own space even if many others are out there.

 Taft Point does require a word of warning.
-It’s dangerous if you’re not being safe, and a few people have actually fallen to their deaths there.
+It's dangerous if you're not being safe, and a few people have actually fallen to their deaths there.
 You can get great cliff photos even 10 to 15 back from the edge, so maintain a safe space.
-Only use a photographer that knows what they’re doing.
-If you’re doing any long-distance shots, take radios for communication.
-Cell phone coverage is intermittent, so don’t rely on them.
+Only use a photographer that knows what they're doing.

 Glacier Point is great because you're just able to roll up, park your vehicle, and walk 150 feet to get the super-scenic canyon view.
 It's really popular all day long, especially at sunrise and sunset.
 The altitude is about 8,000 feet, so mid-day photos might need some good lighting given the hard shadows and facial lighting.